10 Stunning Shrubs For Pots & Small Gardens

 The arching stems and dangling flowers are of particular interest.

-- Prefers full sun but will survive in partial shade, albeit with fewer blooms on display.
+- Prefers full sun although I’ve seen it survive in partial shade, albeit with fewer blooms on display.

-- Flowers from June to autumn and sometimes up to the first frosts.
+- Flowers from June to autumn and in my garden, often up to the first frosts.

 - Dies back to ground level each year, with new shoots appearing in the spring.